readthedocs/template/docs/settings.rst

 Station Parameters
 --------
-   - Call sign, this is used for the centerpoint of the lightning radius (25mi).
+   - Call sign, this is used for the centerpoint of the lightning summary radius.
 This uses the location for the call sign from the database.
    - Latitude/Longitude this is preffered over call sign for centerpoint of the lightning search radius.

 Select NCS Application